WELCOME TO DAY ONE!

 Ready to get started?

-Start watching session videos below.
+Start watching sessions below.
 Feel free to watch them in any order you prefer.
 Each session comes with a description, speaker bio, and links & resources.*

 I do want to provide a general CW/TW for all sessions.
 Since this is a summit focused on recovery from abuse and trauma, assume that we will talk about trauma and abuse regularly.
 Some speakers may go into detail about their spiritual, emotional, or sexual abuse.
 Others may talk about suicidal ideation or attempts.
 If you need to take space for yourself, please do so.

-Don't think you can watch them all before then?
+Don't think you can watch them all before they expire?
 Purchase the All Access Pass for lifetime access to all session recordings, PLUS exclusive bonuses and discounts!

 *As an Amazon affiliate, I may receive a small commission on purchases from linked books at no extra cost to you.

-Get the All Access PassSessions will expire in:
+Get your All Access PassSessions will expire in:

 00